 There are no guarantees in life.
 There may not be a tomorrow, so why not go for it today?
 There’s never a perfect time to do anything.

-Wanting to wait until you have the perfect opportunity in your career before you have kids?
-Make that opportunity happen NOW and get pregnant!
+- Wanting to wait until you have the perfect opportunity in your career before you have kids?
+Make that opportunity happen NOW and get busy!

 All of your monumental dreams are valid.
 And YOU are the only one who can bring them to fruition!
 So get on it today.